-Employees may choose one of two methods for reimbursement for overnight travel, whichever is to their advantage.
+Employees may choose one of two methods for reimbursement for overnight travel.
 Travelers may not, however, combine the two methods on the same trip.
 Breakfast and dinner are reimbursable meals; lunch is not.

 Unreceipted Method (Method 1)

-Effective Sept.
-1, 2008, the city or county where lodging is obtained or the location to which the employee was traveling (whichever rate is less), such location must be indicated on the travel voucher.
+Effective September 1, 2008 based on the city or county where lodging is obtained or the location to which the employee was traveling (whichever rate is less), and such location must be indicated on the travel voucher.
 No receipts are required when using this method.
 Current rates are as follows:

 Location Per Diem:

-- New York City and Nassau, Suffolk, Rockland and Westchester Counties:$50
+- New York City and Nassau, Suffolk, Rockland and Westchester Counties $50.00

-- Albany, Binghamton, Buffalo, Rochester, Syracuseand their respective surrounding metropolitan areas: $40
+- Cities of Albany, Binghamton, Buffalo, Rochester, Syracuse and their respective surrounding metropolitan areas $40.00

-- out of state (this includes any out of state tax on lodging): $50
+- Out of State (this includes any out of state tax on lodging) $50.00

-Travelers using this unreceipted method are also eligible for an additional $5 for breakfast on the day of departure if they have to leave more than one hour before their normal work start time.
-They are also eligible for an additional $12 for dinner on the day of return if they return more than two hours later than their normal work ending time.
+Travelers using this un-receipted method are also eligible for an additional $5.00 for breakfast on the day of departure if they have to leave more than one hour before their normal work start time.
+They are also eligible for an additional $12.00 for dinner on the day of return if they return more than two hours later than their normal work ending time.

-For example, a traveler leaves Albany before 7:30 a.m. heading to NYC.
-The traveler stays overnight at a friend’s house in NYC and arrives back in Albany the next day after 7 p.m.
-The traveler’s scheduled work hours are from 8:30 a.m. to 5 p.m.
-The traveler is entitled to the unreceipted per diem of $50 for the one night stay in NYC.
-In addition, the traveler is entitled to an additional $5 for breakfast and $12 for dinner.
+For example, a traveler leaves Albany before 7:00 a.m. heading to NYC.
+The traveler stays overnight at a friend’s house in NYC and arrives back in Albany the next day after 7:00 p.m.
+The traveler’s scheduled work hours are from 8:30 a.m. to 5:00 p.m.
+The traveler is entitled to the un-receipted per Diem of $50 for the one night stay in NYC.
+In addition, the traveler is entitled to an additional $5.00 for breakfast and $12.00 for dinner.

 Receipted Method (Method 2)

 This method provides reimbursement of actual lodging costs and an allowance for meals based on federal reimbursement rates for the county of lodging.
 The per diem rates for locations within the continental United States are revised annually.
-Click here for current rates: www.gsa.gov/perdiem
+Click here for current rates. http://www.gsa.gov/perdiem

 Each day the traveler is in overnight travel status, the traveler is eligible for reimbursement for lodging up to a maximum lodging per diem and a per diem allowance for meals.
 The meal per diem is for dinner the first night and breakfast the following day.

 Maximum lodging rates exclude taxes.
-For travel within New York state, a tax exemption certificate (ST-129) should be used.
-For travel outside of New York state, state and local taxes are not included in the maximum lodging amount and will be reimbursed in addition to the per diem amount.
-Some out-of-state hotels will accept the tax-exempt certificate.
+For travel within New York State, a Tax Exemption Certificate Form ST-129 should be used, or contact Karen Kamal in Business Services for a form ext.2203.
+For travel outside of New York State, state and local taxes are not included in the maximum lodging amount and will be reimbursed in addition to the per diem amount.
+Some out of state hotels will accept the tax-exempt certificate.
 Check at the hotel to see of the hotel will accept the tax-exempt status.

-Finally, on occasion, travelers may be unable to find a hotel at a rate that does not exceed the maximum federal lodging per diem rate for the location of travel.
-If that occurs, the traveler must obtain prior approval to exceed the federal rate from his or her dean or appropriate vice president.
+On occasion, travelers may be unable to find a hotel at a rate that does not exceed the maximum federal lodging per diem rate for the location of travel.
+If that occurs, the traveler must obtain prior approval to exceed the federal rate (see Section 15 for Pre-Approvals for Over-the-Maximum Per Diem).

 Day Trip Reimbursement